LeesEngineer/CSAPP/ExceptionalControlFlow.md

 - Signals are not queued

-<p>A process can block the receipt of certain signals, Blocked signals can be delivered, but will not be received.</p>
+<p>A process can block the receipt of certain signals. <b>Blocked signals can be delivered, but will not be received which means that pending bit will be set and the signal is waiting to be handled.</b></p>

 </br>